-These documents supplement document HSP/EB.2023/13 on the Due diligence assessment of the Sustainable Human Settlements Foundation:
+The following annexes supplement document HSP/EB.2023/13 on the Due diligence assessment of the Sustainable Human Settlements Foundation:

-- Annex 1.
-Due Diligence Report Sustainable Human Settlements Foundation - Annex 2.
-Minutes of the Risk Oversight and Advisory Committee Meeting held on Friday 2 June 2023 - Annex 3.
-Minutes of the Risk Oversight and Advisory Committee Meeting held on Monday 29 May 2023 - Annex 4.
-Responses from the Executive Director on the Recommendations by the UN-Habitat Risk .
-Oversight and Advisory Committee
+Annex 1.
+Due Diligence Report on the Sustainable Human Settlements Foundation

+Annex 2.
+Minutes of the Risk Oversight and Advisory Committee Meeting held on 2 June 2023

+Annex 3.
+Minutes of the Risk Oversight and Advisory Committee Meeting held on 29 May 2023

+Annex 4.
+Responses from the Executive Director on the recommendations by the UN-Habitat Risk Oversight and Advisory Committee

+Annex 5.
+Technical note to the ad hoc working group on programmatic, budgetary, and administrative matters on scenarios in the proposed contribution agreement

+Annex 6.
+Presentation to the ad hoc working group on programmatic, budgetary, and administrative matters on 11 October 2023

-^{} HSP/EB.2023/10.
+^{} HSP/EB.2023/10

-1 This document presents information that was part of document HSP/EB.2023/CRP1/Rev.1 presented to the Executive Board at its second session of the year 2023 held on 8 June 2023 and included added information on the Responses from the Executive Director on the Recommendations by the UN-Habitat Risk Oversight and Advisory Committee
+1 This document presents information that was part of document HSP/EB.2023/CRP1/Rev.1, presented to the Executive Board at its second session of the year 2023 held on 8 June 2023 and includes added information on the responses from the Executive Director on the recommendations by the UN-Habitat Risk Oversight and Advisory Committee.